samnang/krum/README.md

-# Groups - ShareVision Team
+# Krum - ShareVision Team

 It should be a directory to list groups in local community, so it could helps people that have the same interests found each other.